 Facebook has recently implemented a number of sudden API changes which are affecting both Facebook and Instagram services.
 This Q&A highlights the background to this and how it might affect your use of Crisp’s services.

 Following the issues raised by the Cambridge Analytica scandal, which used Facebook data, and the ensuing media and political interest, Facebook has taken steps to tighten up privacy for users of both the Facebook and Instagram platforms.

 These changes were initially planned by Facebook as a two-year deprecation program, which was originally scheduled to start July 31st.
 Crisp has been developing new systems to accommodate these privacy changes.
 However, current events forced Facebook to implement the changes overnight and without warning, leaving Crisp and all other third-party providers without access to Instagram API.

 Despite the immediate effect of Facebook’s abrupt API changes, Crisp has worked quickly to implement effective workarounds, allowing us to collect limited data from our clients’ Instagram pages.

 What changes have been made to the Instagram API?

 The first change to the API (the method we use to collect data from Instagram) was that Facebook significantly limited the data available from the Instagram API to just 200 requests per hour per Instagram account (down from 5000 requests per hour previously).

-This rate limiting has affected Crisp’s monitoring and moderation services.
+This rate limiting initially affected Crisp’s monitoring and moderation services.
 Crisp identifies new comments on social channels within minutes of them being posted.
 To identify these new comments as fast as possible, we make repeated ‘requests’ for data from the API.
-By limiting our requests, this has severely impacted on our ability to access all the required data on Instagram pages quickly.
+By limiting our requests.
+This change impacted on our ability to access all the required data on Instagram pages quickly.

 2) Data restrictions